WeaamR/neural-network-experiments/submission/Task08_BatchSize.md

 Large batch → More stable gradient estimate
 ```

+Gradient noise was not measured directly in this experiment.
+The loss curves were used to compare the overall training and validation behavior.

 ---

-## 6. When Gradient Noise Can Be Beneficial
+## 7. When Gradient Noise Can Be Beneficial

 Gradient noise is not always harmful.